mjg-phys/cdm-computing-subgroup/DMRelicDensityTutorial/README.md

-#Relic density calculation tutorial delivered by Jayden Newstead.
+# Relic density calculation tutorial

-There are two notebooks a 'skeleton' with the solutions removed, and a 'solutions' notebook with answers included.
+There are two notebooks: a 'skeleton' with the solutions removed, and a 'solutions' notebook with answers included.

+Delivered by Jayden Newstead.